SMARTEND/HEALTHCARE-DATA-/README.md

 ---
 ## SQL Analytics Layer

-To strengthen the analytical depth of the project, SQL was used as a structured querying layer to calculate and compare key operational performance indicators across departments.
+To strengthen the analytical depth of the project, SQL was used to calculate and compare key operational performance indicators across departments.

 This layer supported:
 - KPI aggregation